waterbycounty

 What's happening with rivers in Rush County right now?

-Rush County's primary USGS streamgage on the BIG BLUE RIVER is currently reading 141 cubic feet per second — 69% of the long-term mean of 203.95 cfs.
+Rush County's primary USGS streamgage on the BIG BLUE RIVER has a pipeline snapshot of 141 cubic feet per second — 69% of the long-term mean of 203.95 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Rush County water compare to the Indiana average?